Notice of Reasonable Accommodation

 Grievance Procedure under the Americans with Disabilities Act

-This grievance procedure is established to meet the requirements of the Americans with Disabilities Act of 1990 ("ADA").
+This grievance procedure is established to meet the requirements of the Americans with Disabilities Act of 1990 (ADA).
 It may be used by anyone who wishes to file a complaint alleging discrimination on the basis of disability in the provision of services, activities, programs, or benefits by OCFS.
-This agency has adopted the governor’s discrimination prevention policies as set forth in the New York State Equal Employment Opportunity Handbook for Employees of New York State Agencies.
+Employment -related complaints of disability discrimination are covered, elsewhere, in OCFS’s Non Discrimination Policy available from the Bureau of Human Resources of OCFS.

 The complaint should be in writing and contain information about the alleged discrimination such as name, address, phone number of complainant and location, date, and description of the problem.
 Alternative means of filing complaints, such as personal interviews or a tape recording of the complaint, will be made available for persons with disabilities upon request.